x3388638/react-grid-carousel/README.md

 ## Feature

-- Multi items per page
+- Multiple items
-- Multi rows per page
+- Multiple rows
 - Infinite loop
 - Support any component as a item to put into grid
 - Show/hide dots
+- Show/hide arrow buttons
 - Auto play (WIP)
 - Enable/Disable `scroll-snap` for each item on mobile device